Montclair United Soccer Club

 3rd- 9th grade: Direct kick from the point where the goalie left the box carrying the ball.
 A direct kick is NOT a penalty kick.
 Players from the defending team may form a wall between the offensive player and the goal to help stop the ball from going into the goal area.

-- The goalie may not play a ball with their hands that was intentionally passed by a teammate with any part of the body except the head.
+- A goalkeeper may pick up any purposeful back pass from a teammate, as long as it is not a pass played by their teammates feet.
+Head, shoulder or thigh passes are okay to pick up.
 The goalie may receive throw-ins and headers from teammates and play those balls with their hands.
 Any pass to the goalie may be played with the goalies feet without penalty.
 The penalty for a pass back to the goalie is an indirect free kick from the place of the touch.

 Fouls in the Penalty Box